-Save you, friend Cassio!
+Bianca.- Save you, friend Cassio!

-What make you from home?
+Cassio.- What make you from home?
 How is it with you, my most fair Bianca?
-I' faith, sweet love, I was coming to your house.
+I'faith, sweet love, I was coming to your house.

-And I was going to your lodging, Cassio.
+Bianca.- And I was going to your lodging, Cassio.
 What, keep a week away? seven days and nights?
-Eight score eight hours? and lovers' absent hours, More tedious than the dial eight score times?
+Eight score eight hours? and lovers' absent hours, more tedious than the dial eight score times?
 O weary reckoning!

-Pardon me, Bianca: I have this while with leaden thoughts been press'd: But I shall, in a more continuate time, Strike off this score of absence.
-Sweet Bianca,
+Cassio.- Pardon me, Bianca.
+I have this while with leaden thoughts been press'd; but I shall in a more continuate time Strike off this score of absence.
+Sweet Bianca, gives her Desdemona's handkerchief.

-Giving her DESDEMONA's handkerchief

 Take me this work out.

-O Cassio, whence came this?
-This is some token from a newer friend: To the felt absence now I feel a cause: Is't come to this?
+Bianca.- O Cassio, whence came this?
+This is some token from a newer friend.
+To the felt absence now I feel a cause.
+Is't come to this?
 Well, well.

-Go to, woman!
-Throw your vile guesses in the devil's teeth, From whence you have them.
-You are jealous now That this is from some mistress, some remembrance: No, in good troth, Bianca.
+Cassio.- Go to, woman!
+Throw your vile guesses in the devil's teeth, from whence you have them.
+You are jealous now that this is from some mistress, some remembrance.
+No, by my faith, Bianca.